slimshizn/newt/README.md

 **Configuration:**

 You can specify the Docker socket path using the `--docker-socket` CLI argument or by setting the `DOCKER_SOCKET` environment variable.
 On most linux systems the socket is `/var/run/docker.sock`.
-You need to mount the host socket as a volume for the newt container to access it.
+When deploying newt as a container, you need to mount the host socket as a volume for the newt container to access it.
 If the Docker socket is not available or accessible, Newt will gracefully disable Docker integration and continue normal operation.

 ```yaml
 services: